gwen-interpreter/gwen/README.md

    Feature: Gwen Interpreter

   Scenario: Automation by interpretation
-      Given a software system
+      Given an acceptance specification
-        And a behavioral specification
+        And a software system
-       When Gwen is invoked
+       When gwen is invoked
        Then the specification is interpreted
-        And the behavior is evaluated
+        And the system is evaluated
 ```

 ### How does it work?